gabbyepelle/Toy-Store-E-Commerce-Funnel-Conversion-Analysis/README.md

 ## Overview

 This project analyzes the customer purchase funnel for a toy store e-commerce platform, identifying where visitors drop off between landing on the site and completing a purchase.
-It combines SQL-based funnel modeling, statistical A/B testing, and an interactive Tableau dashboard to surface actionable insights for marketing and product teams.
+It combines SQL-based funnel modeling, statistical A/B testing, and a Tableau dashboard to discover and visualize actionable insights for marketing and product teams.

 **Core question:** Where do customers drop off in the purchase funnel, and which design/landing page changes measurably improved conversion?